CPUjoker303/netlify2.0/content/posts/10-best-phono-cartridges-under-200-dollars-november-2020.md

 ![Shure M97xE](/uploads/shure-m97xe-review.jpg "Shure M97xE")

 Next is the Shure M97xE cartridge review, and it is an elliptical diamond designed cartridge with a finely polished tip.
 The cartridge will give you accurate musical passages in the high-frequency range.

 The Shure M97xE phono cartridge will give attachment on the tonearm, which is full of free with any vibration and will provide you superb smooth sounding.

 The cantilever of this M97xE cartridge is made of aluminum alloy, and the cartridge tip style is in Elliptical shape.

  It gives low record wear and sounds very high accuracy and comes is a very low weighted cartridge overall.
-It is an expensive cartridge, and you cannot buy an M97xE cartridge with-in the range of 200 dollars.
+It is an expensive cartridge, and you cannot buy an M97xE cartridge with-in the range of $200.

 #### Specificatons